 So, people who come across death often may tell you that there are good and bad deaths.
-Thus far, the former creates unified medical speciality, Palliative Care to facilitate.
+Thus far, the former creates a unified medical specialty, Palliative Care to facilitate.

 Islamic perspective of a good death is that when the person dies with Allah pleased with the person.
-So, the person may be engaged in good deed or at a pious time.
-While no one knows who may be in possession of divine favour, it is known that the Prophet mentions certain times, modes and places of death has significance.
-For example, people who died in the dreadful tunnel collapse of 1990 were comforted by the fact that they died on holy land.
+So, the person may be engaged in a good deed or at a pious time.
+While no one knows who may be in possession of divine favour, it is known that the Prophet mentions certain times, modes, and places of death that have significance.
+For example, people who died in the dreadful tunnel collapse of 1990 were comforted by the fact that they died in the holy land.
 They were on pilgrimage.

-Thus far, common held Muslim view of a good death is lacking.
+Thus far, the commonly held Muslim view of a good death is lacking.
 However, it almost revolves around the mystifying relationship between Allah and the deceased.
 So, often it may disrespect more practical materialistic aspects.

 So, a good death describes as a person passing away as peacefully as possible.
-The death may happen according to their wishes or in accordance to ethical, culture and religious standards.
+The death may happen according to their wishes or in accordance with ethical, cultural, and religious standards.
 Thus far, it would include painless death.
-Generally, the preference is for a person to be dying at home, hospital or hospice.
-Thus, they would be surrounded by the loved ones.
+Generally, the preference is for a person to be dying at home, hospital, or hospice.
+Thus, they would be surrounded by their loved ones.
 In fact, the majority of the people may die in the opposite way on a daily basis.

-So, by talking about death in a polite way, we often remove it from sole discussions of the Imam or the mosque.
+So, by talking about death in a polite way, we often remove it from sole discussions of the Imam of the mosque.
 In fact, it may mean taking children to a funeral.
-Thus, talking to family and friends about funeral arrangement maybe mutually beneficial.
+Thus, talking to family and friends about funeral arrangements may be mutually beneficial.
 So, to remember death, may help you plan it.